ClickerNZ/ED_Enhanced_T16000/README.md

 Once you get a clean compile and run via the script editor, you can use the optional "Launcher" batch file that I've provided in the SupportFiles folder.

-This launcher command file will try to run the Elite Dangerous Launcher and then this script via the TARGET GUI program.
+This windows command file will try to run the Elite Dangerous Launcher and then this script via the TARGET GUI program.

 Before running this file, do the following;